gemini3d/gemini3d/docs/Readme_cmake.md

 Note: a common convention is to compile (build) project in the "build/" directory.
 That is, the Gemini.bin executable and other libraries and test executables will be created under gemini3d/build.
-Feel free to use a different directory name if you like.
+Feel free to use any directory name you like.

 ---

 When using a meta-build system like CMake, building a program takes two steps.

-1. configure: user specifies options (if any) and CMake determines what compiler options and finds libraries.
-If libraries are missing, CMake prepares to build them.
+1. configure: "cmake -B build": user specifies options (if any) and CMake determines what compiler options and finds libraries.
+If libraries are missing, CMake prepares to build them via CMake's ExternalProject features.
-2. build: CMake uses a low-level build system, typically Ninja or GNU Make, to orchestrate the C and Fortran compiler commands in parallel.
+2. build: "cmake --build build": CMake uses a low-level build system, typically Ninja or Make, to orchestrate the C, C++, and Fortran compiler commands in parallel.

-If a user makes changes to source code, they need only rerun the build command.
+If a user makes changes to source code, they need only rerun the `cmake --build build` command.
 If a user wishes to change a CMake option, run both commands again.

-## Normal Gemini build
+## Gemini3D build

-Many Gemini3D users do not need any custom options.
+Many Gemini3D users don't need any custom options to get started.
 In that case, build Gemini3D from the gemini3d/ directory by:

 ```sh